EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

 ======
 * Ghana Health Services
   * Volunteer for distributing vaccines for Children under six years.

+* Volunteer at International Conference on Machine Learning (ICML)  2020.

 * Volunteer at Next Einstein Forum (NEF)

   * Aided in the organization of the Next Einstein Forum.